-About 40 million Americans suffer from seasonal allergies, which are caused by plant pollens.
-Pollen is a fine powder that is produced by male conifers (plants whose seeds grow inside cones) and flowering plants.
+Do you have hay fever?
+About 10-30 percent of the worldwide population experiences seasonal allergies, also called hay fever (the medical term is allergic rhinitis) [source: Schmidt].
+This usually begins in the spring when trees begin to flower and give off pollen.
+Pollen is a fine powder that's produced by male conifers (plants whose seeds grow inside cones) and flowering plants.
 Also called flower sperm, pollen carries the plants' male gametes (reproductive cells) of seed plants to the pistils (the female parts) of the same plant or of other plants of the same species.
-This pollination is how the plants are fertilized and able to produce seeds.
-But when the wind carries pollen, it also causes an allergic reaction in many people when their immune systems react to the pollen they breathe in.
+This enables plants to be fertilized and to produce seeds.
+Pollen is transported by the wind or by insects such as bees.
+But pollen also causes an allergic reaction in many people who breathe it in the air.

-If you have sleep problems due to your seasonal allergies you should discuss it with your allergist who may be able to help you.
-Don't treat yourself with over-the-counter antihistamines.
-Although these may help you fall asleep, you're likely to wake up when the drugs wear off four hours later.
+If you have sleep problems due to your seasonal allergies, try to stay indoors during the day to limit your exposure to pollen and use nasal strips at night to open up your nasal passageways.
+You should also discuss your sleep issues with your doctor who may be able to help you by switching your antihistamine medication.
 Get your allergies treated because the better controlled they are, the better you'll be able to sleep.

 Last editorial update on Apr 17, 2019 04:45:54 pm.

 - Leger, D. et al. "Allergic rhinitis and its consequences on quality of sleep: An unexplored area."
 Archives of Internal Medicine.
 Sept.
 18, 2006 (April 17, 2019) https://www.ncbi.nlm.nih.gov/pubmed/16983053?dopt=AbstractPlus